 Failure to Comply with the Publication Requirements

-If you fail to timely publish the Notice of Publication or fail to timely file the Affidavit of Publication with the Arizona Corporation Commission, the ACC may revoke the charter of the company, which causes it to die and cease to exist.
+If your LLC is required to publish and it fails to timely publish the Notice of Publication, the ACC may revoke the charter of the company, which causes it to die and cease to exist.

 You should apply for an EIN early enough to have your number when you need to open a bank account, file a tax return or make a tax deposit.
 You can get an EIN over the phone by calling the Tele-TIN phone number for your state, which for Arizona entities is 1-800-829-4933.
 Before calling the IRS, fill in the IRS Form SS-4 as best you can because the IRS may ask you to refer to it while on the phone and may ask that you sign and mail or fax a copy of the form to the IRS within 24 hours.
 The person making the call must be authorized to sign the form or be an authorized designee.